fredgrott/GWSMyDroidDemos/README.md

 ==========

-Same rules as is on my LinkedIN profile, no recruiters and only funded(beyond speculation seed capital stage) startups.
+Same rules as is on my LinkedIN profile, no recruiters and only funded(beyond speculation seed capital stage) startups and it would be helpful to view the demos and ask about the code as you would standout from all the freeloaders who want to exploit that spam me.
 See my Github profile for the email address(ie click on the shareme link at the top of this page).